antmicro/topwrap/docs/source/pipeline_manager.md

 ### Export design to yaml description file

 Created block design can be saved to a {ref}`design description file <design-description>` in yaml format, using Pipeline Manager's `Save file` option.
-The design description file name will be generated automatically based on current timestamp.
+Target location on the filesystem can then be browsed in a filesystem dialog window.

 (import-design)=